 The interest rate on a private loan may depend on the borrower’s and/or co-signer’s credit rating.

-Private student loans have a range of interest rates and fees and students should determine the interest rate of, and any fees associated with, the private student loan included in their financial aid award package before accepting the loan.
-Students should contact the lender of the private student loan or the financial aid office if they have any questions about a private student loan.
+Private student loans have a range of interest rates and fees.
+Students should determine the interest rate of and any fees associated with any private student loan included in their financial aid award letter before accepting the loan.
+Students should contact the lender of the private student loan or the Financial Aid Office if they have any questions about a private student loan.

-Oxy offers students private (institutional) student loans such.
-Students offered an institutional loan should know that:
+Oxy offers students private (institutional) student loans.
+If the student is offered an institutional loan they should know that:

-- Interest rates on all institutional loans will be fixed, not variable
+- Interest rates on all institutional loans are fixed, not variable

 - Our loans can have a range of interest rates